 The DiPippo v.
 County of Putnam et al. case (17-cv-7948) was commenced in Federal District Court for the Southern District of New York against the County of Putnam, the Putnam County Sheriff's Department, Sheriff Robert Thoubboron, and four (4) individual Sheriff's Department employees.
 The Complaint alleges that the defendants violated the plaintiff's right to due process under the 14th Amendment (as made actionable by 42 U.S.C. §1983), specifically stating claims for malicious prosecution, denial of a fair trial, failure to intervene, civil rights conspiracy, supervisory liability, intentional and reckless infliction of emotional distress, negligent intentional infliction of emotional distress, respondeat superior liability and County of Putnam liability under a Monell claim.
 The Complaint seeks unspecified amounts of compensatory and punitive damages, along with awards for pre and post judgment interest and attorney's fees and costs.
 Insurance coverage is afforded, however, with a reservation of rights, under the County's Municipal Law Enforcement Policy, which has a limit of one million (\$1,000,000) dollars per occurrence and a one-hundred thousand (\$100,000) dollar deductible per occurrence.
-The County's insurer has set an indemnity reserve of \$50,000.
 The County also has insurance coverage under a previous policy covering the years 1994-1995 (the time period in which the claim arose), however, that insurance company has issued a denial of the claim.
 The County is now contemplating a separate declaratory judgment action against said insurer for coverage.
-Discovery has commenced and is now ongoing, and a Motion to Dismiss was recently filed on behalf of the County of Putnam and Sheriff Thoubborron.
-It would therefore be difficult prior to the determination of said motion to Dismiss to assess the potential value of this case.
+The County's Motion to Dismiss was recently denied by the Court and discovery is now ongoing.
+Mediation has been agreed to by all parties, which will likely take place at the end of July, 2020.
+It remains difficult to assess the potential value of this case.
+The County's insurer recently increased its indemnity reserve to \$1,000,000 and a reserve under the Umbrella policy of \$5,000,000.